Our estate planning process is done in three easy steps:

 As of January 1, 2018, legislation in the State of California requires all County Recorders’ offices to charge $75 on certain real estate recordings, up to a maximum of $225 for multiple filings for one transaction.
 This fee is NOT included in the prices above.

-Recording this type of real estate document is usually exempt from this specific recording fee mentioned above.
+Recording a Transfer to Trust Deed is usually exempt from this specific recording fee mentioned above.

 Deed – Transfer on Death